wangenga/MoneyHub/README.md

 ## Project Status

 This project is currently in development.
-Tasks are being implemented incrementally following the implementation plan in `.kiro/specs/personal-finance-app/tasks.md`.

-## License

-[Add your license here]